MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 **HKLM\Software\Microsoft\Microsoft Data Protection Manager\ConfigurationReplicaSizeInGBForSystemProtectionWithBMR (DWORD)**

-## Re-protecting the DPM database after upgrading to DPM 2016
+## Reprotecting the DPM database after upgrading to DPM 2016

 **Description**: When you upgrade from System Center DPM 2012 R2 to System Center Data Protection Manager 2016, the DPM database name can change in some scenarios.

-**Workaround**: If you are protecting DPM DB, please ensure that you enable protection for new DPM DB.
-Protection for the old DPM DB can be removed once DPM upgrade is validated.
+**Workaround**: If you are protecting DPM database, ensure that you enable protection for new DPM DB.
+Protection for the old DPM database can be removed once DPM upgrade is validated.

 ## Recovery Points not being pruned, leading to an accumulation of Recovery Points
 **Description:** DPM prunes the recovery points older than the retention range.
-During this process, for the recovery points getting pruned, DPM calculates the storage they consumed, which may take some time.
-The storage calculation hence delays pruning, which may lead to storage pressures.
+During the pruning process, DPM calculates the storage consumed by the recovery points to be pruned.
+The storage calculation, which takes some time, delays pruning which can lead to storage pressures.

-**Workaround:** DPM can be configured to not calculate the size of the recovery points getting pruned.
-As a result of this, the pruning script can run fast and prune all the recovery points older than the retention range, relieving any storage pressures.
-Hence, the Storage consumed per data-source will not be updated once DPM is configured to not calculate the size while pruning.
-The storage consumption per volume will continue to reflect the correct values.
+**Workaround:** You can configure DPM to skip calculating the size of the recovery points to be pruned.
+As a result, the pruning script runs faster and prunes all the recovery points older than the retention range, relieving any storage pressures.
+The storage consumed per data source will not be updated until DPM is finished pruning.
+The storage consumption per volume continues to reflect the correct values.
 The size calculation can be turned back on when needed by running a PowerShell script.
 To suppress size calculations and do complete size calculations again, you can use the following script:

 ***Location:*** Program Files\Microsoft System Center 2016\DPM\DPM\bin\Manage-DPMDSStorageSizeUpdate.ps1